YauLab/ATsweep_PP_LEC2018/Experiment_1/README.md

 -column 4: tactile sweep depth.
 Negative numbers indicate downward sweeps

 -column 5: subject's response.
-1 indicates that they perceived an upward tactile sweep, 2 indicatees that they perceived a downward tactile sweep
+1 indicates that they perceived an upward tactile sweep, 2 indicates that they perceived a downward tactile sweep

 -column 6: subject's response time (in seconds)